 Our team of advisors are here to help if you’d like to learn more about supermarket accident claims.
 Get in touch today to find out if you could be eligible to claim, or read on to learn more about the personal injury claims process.

-If you are eligible to claim compensation for your supermarket accident, you must begin your claim within the time limit.
+If you are eligible to claim for your supermarket accident, you must begin your claim within the time limit.
 The Limitation Act 1980 sets this as three years from the date you suffered your injuries.

 However, there are some exceptions to the three-year limit.
 For example, minors under the age of eighteen cannot claim for themselves until their eighteenth birthday.
 Then, they will have until their twenty-first birthday to start their claim.
 Otherwise, a litigation friend can begin legal proceedings on their behalf.

 The time limit will also freeze for those who do not have the mental capacity to make their own claim.
 In these cases, a litigation friend can claim on their behalf.
-The limitation period will only reinstate if a claim has not already been made and the claimant recovers the needed capacity.
+The limitation period will only reinstate if a supermarket accident compensation claim has not already been made and the claimant recovers the needed capacity.

 Speak with one of our advisors regarding any questions about the limitation period for supermarket accident claims.